-I noted when starting this thread that the layout was going to be fully scenicked, and it will be a big job that will stretch over years.
+I noted when starting this thread that the layout was going to be fully scenicked, and it will be a big job that would stretch over years.
 Boy was I right!
 I've now been steadily working on it for over 10 years and have had some wonderful sub-projects that are defined in detail in this massive on-going thread.
 I had hoped that my eyes, hands and back would make it that far, and so far, with a couple of physical challenges creeping in, I'm hanging in there.
 Whatever you use most wears out first, and since I've been building models since I was 8, the hands are experiencing the most wear and tear.
 I am grateful for having most of the under-the-platform work finished since the back hasn't been happy either.
-When I built the layout the first time I was 16 years younger.
+When I built the layout the first time I was 24 years younger.
 My wife actually asked me if I was physically capable of the rebuild.
 I'm happy to report that I am and most of the injuries are temporary...
 I hope.
 At the time of this edit, I'm 78, and happily, I'm still building and still learning.

 Here was my early rendition of the mountain region.

 Here's a picture of the layout as it in Feb 2021.
 Included are the new engine house in the far background all illuminated with LED fixtures, the Hopper House, and Heritage Park.

 The bridges in the foreground-left are customized Plastruct Deck Truss Bridges and the third is a Deck Plate Bridge and they too, and all the beautiful ravine scenery is described here.